git-bug/git-bug/doc/howto-github.md

 - you get to choose the UI you prefer between CLI, interactive terminal UI or web UI
 - you get a near complete backup in case Github is down or no longer fit your needs

+Note: at the moment, Gitlab and Jira are also fully supported.

 ## Installation

 Follow the [installation instruction](https://github.com/MichaelMure/git-bug#installation).
 The simplest way is to download a pre-compiled binary from [the latest release](https://github.com/MichaelMure/git-bug/releases/latest) and to put it anywhere in your `$PATH`.